How to sell your home and make a faster, more profitable sale

-In contemporary room designs, you will find a sleeker look with straight lines rather than curved, ornate ones.
+In contemporary home decor, you will find a sleeker look with straight lines rather than curved, ornate ones.

-Furniture wood color is often lighter, and you may find a mix of other materials, such as; glass, leather, metal, with more rustic elements like stone mixed in.
+Furniture wood color is often lighter, and you may find a mix of other materials, like; glass, leather, metal, with more rustic elements like stone mixed in.